OpenBattery/OpenBattery/README.md

 ***N.B*** : We do not upload the data given from Schwartz group because the repo is public and they haven't been published yet.

+**Azure Data Factory**

+To connect the dataset with the SQL Azure Database we the Data Factory service on Azure.
+Thanks to this service we were able to create a pipeline between our Azure storage account and the SQL Database.

 **Azure Web App**

 We want to create a User interface design Webpage with the relational database created on Azure.
 To do that we can use the function of *"Web App"* in the Azure cloud.